HrishavBakulBarua/ActLumos/README.md

 # We will release the code soon!! #

-# MD-BERT: Action Recognition in Dark Videos via Dynamic Multi-Stream Fusion and Temporal Modeling
+# Seeing in the Dark: A Teacher–Student Framework for Dark Video Action Recognition via Knowledge Distillation and Contrastive Learning

 ![My Image](assets/IJCNN-25-Arch.png)